brunommst/brunommst.github.io/_projects/10_crise.md

 title: CRISE DE IDENTIDADE
 slug: crise-de-identidade
 category:
-- Website
-- Digital Design
+- Web Design
-- Development
+- Web Development
 year: "2018"
 description: |-
   CRISE DE IDENTIDADE is the 8th installment of the annual exhibition of the Communication Design B.A. graduates of the Faculty of Fine-Arts of the University of Lisbon.